tkLayout/tkLayout/README.md

     make uninstall  (if cleaning needed)
     rm *            (clean all content in build directory & restart if needed)

-This will build the needed programs and put them in the ./bin directory.
+This will build the needed programs, copy the executables into tkLayout/bin directory and create symlink in ${HOME}/bin directory.

 # Install